Carl Julius Alvin Westerlund

 He was elected to the Norwegian Parliament from the Market towns of Vest-Agder and Rogaland counties in 1945, but was not re-elected in 1949.
 He had previously served in the position of deputy representative during the term 1925–1927.

-Westerlund held various positions in Haugesund city council from 1913 to 1940, serving as mayor in 1919 and 1922.
+Westerlund held various positions in the municipal council for Haugesund Municipality from 1913 to 1940, serving as mayor in 1919 and 1922.